moneerrifai/emmarifai.com/content/service/professionaldevelopment.md

 Student Director of the Upper Midwest Region of the American Academy of Religion

 #### 2018
-Summer Doctoral Seminar at Wayne State University with Professor Bonnie Dow
+Summer Doctoral Seminar Participant at Wayne State University with Professor Bonnie Dow

 #### 2018
-Peer Reviewer for Contemporary Women’s Writing
+Peer Reviewer for *Contemporary Women’s Writing*

 #### 2018
-Dissertation Writing Summer Camp
+Dissertation Writing Summer Camp Participant, The University of Iowa

 #### 2018
-Grant and Fellowship Writing Seminar
+Grant and Fellowship Writing Seminar Participant, The University of Iowa

 #### 2016
 Iowa N.E.W.
 Leadership Institute Participant, The University of Iowa